 Reduce the mosquito population by eliminating standing water around your home, which is where mosquitoes breed.

 Dispose of tin cans, ceramic pots and other unnecessary containers that have accumulated on your property.
 Turn over wheelbarrows, plastic wading pools, buckets, trash cans, children’s toys or anything that could collect water.
+Be sure to empty these containers each week.

 Check and clean roof gutters routinely.
-They are often overlooked, but can produce millions of mosquitoes each season.
+They are often overlooked but can produce millions of mosquitoes each season.

 Aerate ornamental pools or stock them with fish.
 Water gardens can become major mosquito producers if they are allowed to stagnate.